 One step upward, another step upward!

 pemHov fetched je ‘oH jatlhqa’ boch luH.

 latlh mIw upward, a … jul boch! (“Ka Mate”; Tradukka)

-Notice that when you’re citing internet sources you may not be able to give page numbers and may need to give a short title of the title instead.
+Notice that when you cite internet sources you may not be able to give page numbers and may need to give a short title of the title instead.

-In all our examples so far we have given the original text first, but you can change the order.
+In our examples, we have given the original text first, but you can change the order.
 If you think the reader would have a hard time understanding the original language, you might place the translation first.
 Make sure you also change the order in the citation!
 For example, (49; my trans.) would become (my trans.; 49).